 To plant these trees myself I would need to plant almost two trees a day.
 While the Agni Institute highly recommends planting trees yourself, many of us would have trouble planting the hundreds required to offset such a large carbon footprint.
 This number may be overwhelming, but it is not insurmountable.
 There are many reputable organizations and tree planting projects around the globe to which you could contribute financially to help you meet your goal.
 Here are several to consider...

-We Plant It Forward a Terra Vita, Contact Us make new form
+We Plant It Forward at Terra Vita Stewards, Contact Us

 American Forests Global ReLeaf, www.americanforests.org

 Neighborwoods, program of the Alliance for Community Trees, www.neighborwoodsmonth.org